saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ## Steps

-You will need to use the HANA Development Perspective in Eclipse as an admin user.
-This admin user will have the rights to create the new development user that will complete a lot of the upcoming tasks in the HANA environment.
+You will need to use the HANA Development Perspective in Eclipse as the HACKT28 user.
+Data in the form of a .csv Export from HANA will be imported into your HANA system.
+In several steps the data will be readied so that Calculation Views with HANA Spatial features can be built against the new tables and the virtualized S/4HANA data.

 1. [Import of Sample Data into HANA](#hdbdimp)